cosmix/hopperbot/README.md

 #### 6. Empty Customer List in Modal

-**Symptoms**: The "Customer Org" dropdown is empty or missing customers
+**Symptoms**: The "Customer Organization" dropdown is empty or missing customers

 **Causes & Solutions**: